Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Experiment

 \subsection{Ablation}

-The ablation results in Table~\ref{tab:ablation} demonstrate the contribution of each component in LiRA.
+The ablation results in Table~\ref{tab:ablation_compact2} demonstrate the contribution of each component in LiRA.
 Removing the LLM Critic or Embeds Critic leads to the most significant performance drop, particularly on Pearson correlation and accuracy, highlighting the importance of dual-level critics for effective supervision.
 The translation and multilingual encoder modules also provide consistent gains, showing their role in enhancing cross-lingual generalization.
 Finally, eliminating the FIFO loss queue results in the largest degradation on nDCG@10, confirming its necessity in stabilizing optimization.
 Overall, each component is essential, and their synergy ensures the robustness of LiRA across tasks.
+In our ablation study, the three reported metrics are obtained on different tasks: nDCG@10 is evaluated on LazRetrieval, Pearson is evaluated on STS22, and Acc. is evaluated on MGSM.